PyGSDR/PyGS/instruction_gsr_text.md

 **adjustInterval**: adjust the boundary of an interval, i.e., starting and/or ending times.
 *Default setting is to show the current interval with +/- 10 points.*
 **checkPtAFitting**: check whether the extrapolation percentages (dAl0 & dAr0) are well selected.
-**helictyTwist**: estimate the relative helicity and average twist.
+**helicityTwist**: estimate the relative helicity and average twist.
 **checkHT**: check whether the current HT frame is well-found.